 A leave of absence is granted for a specific length of time, dependent on a participant’s ability to complete program requirements, including coursework, coaching, and clinical responsibilities.
 A leave of absence cannot exceed more than one year.

-A request for a leave of absence is not automatically granted.
+A request for a leave of absence is not automatically granted, and approval must be given by the participant’s district/CMO, American University (if applicable), and Urban Teachers in accordance with each institution’s policies.
 Decisions regarding the granting of a leave of absence are made on a case-by-case basis.
 All participants requesting a leave of absence must complete, sign, and return the developed and finalized leave form to officiate their leave of absence.

 While the Site Team will support participants through the leave of absence process, it is important for participants to understand how a leave of absence may impact their ability to complete the program within the normal progression and in its entirety.
 Taking a leave of absence may impact a participant’s ability to receive the coaching treatment in full, to complete coursework assignments, to be eligible for the AmeriCorps Segal award, or to receive full teaching credentials.
 A leave of absence may lead to repeating a semester of coursework and coaching.
 Additionally, participants put their school position at risk when they take a leave of absence.
 Urban Teachers will coordinate with school sites in the event that a participant must take a leave of absence.
 However, Urban Teachers cannot guarantee that they will be able to find a new position for a participant whose original school cannot or will not accept them back after a leave of absence.